eebs/BCP-API-SDK/README.md

-# Blizzard SDK v0.1.0 #
+# BCP-API-SDK #

-An official Blizzard PHP SDK to interact with the World of Warcraft API.
-Even though this is official, you are not required to use this library.
-Feel free to use other third-party libraries as they may be more up to date with current implementations.
+An unofficial Blizzard PHP SDK to interact with the World of Warcraft API.
+This is a continuation of the BlizzardSDK-PHP library which has been discontinued (to my knowledge).
+I cloned the Blizzard repo before it disappeared and I am continuing developement on this SDK.

 ## Requirements ##